News from The Gardens on Pond Street

-Camden Council has recommended for approval Essential Living’s application [2016/2803/P] to vary condition 31 in order to demolish the existing 100 Avenue Road building before detailed foundation plans have been approved.
-However, due to the 390 objections the case is being passed on to the Planning Committee for our elected councillors to decide.
-Everyone is welcome to attend the meeting:
+Camden Council had recommended for approval Essential Living’s application [2016/2803/P] to vary condition 31 in order to demolish the existing 100 Avenue Road building before detailed foundation plans have been approved for the new building.

 Read more here >